Boost Your Human Growth Hormone in 20 Minutes!

 Even you twenty-somethings are at the halfway mark of HGH production.
 At forty, you’re producing about half as much as at twenty, or about 3.5 times less than at your peak.
 The rate of decline slows after forty, but the slope is still downward.

 Why Care About HGH?

 There is debate about the value of stimulating the HGH levels of someone at the norm per the above chart.
 WebMD has a succinct post, on the subject, which distills down to:

-“It isn’t clear if human growth hormone may provide other benefits to healthy adults.”
+“It isn’t clear if human growth hormone may offer other benefits to healthy adults.”

 The “other” in “other benefits” refers to an increase in muscle mass and a concurrent reduction in body fat; however, strangely, the increased muscle doesn’t seem to increase strength.